-- Key early 20th century building with landmark qualities in the town (Figure 87) - Frames views into and out of the conservation area
+- Key early 20th century building with landmark qualities in the town (Figure 85) - Demonstrates the community life of Wednesbury which is not currently represented within the conservation area - Frames views into and out of the conservation area

-- Opportunity to encourage redevelopment which will enhance the conservation area and preserve the special interest of the cinema - Including public realm on corner of High Bullen is an opportunity to enhance an area of green space in keeping with that at the other end of Walsall Street (Figure 88).
+• Opportunity to encourage redevelopment which will enhance the conservation area and preserve the special interest of the cinema

+• Including public realm on corner of High Bullen is an opportunity to enhance an area of green space in keeping with that at the other end of Walsall Street (Figure 88).

-The area up to and including the junction with the High Bullen is recommended for inclusion as per the boundary suggestion in Figure 82.
+The area up to and including the junction with the High Bullen is recommended for inclusion as per the boundary suggestion in Figure 80.
 This would be an extension of 0.143 hectares (0.353 acres) to the current conservation area.

-Figure 87 Former Cinema, Walsall Street.
+Figure 85 Former Cinema, Walsall Street.

-Figure 88 View into conservation area from top Walsall St. Tower of former cinema on L
+Figure 86 View into conservation area from top Walsall St. Tower of former cinema on L